eSolutionsGrup/monitoring-example/readme.md

 # initial demo

 1. present demo app endpoints - /, /hello, /db
+2. start bash requests
-2. show that, with no probes configured, we have periods of unavailability
+3. show that, with no probes configured, we have periods of unavailability

 # health check